Ongoing Projects

 Eventually, the following outcomes are expected to be achieved: gender mainstreaming guidelines and policies are revised, and related policies become sensitive and responsive, and UCDW is recognized.
 Interest among policymakers to recognize and invest in the national care system/UCDW is enhanced.
 Improved practices of gender mainstreaming that recognize and invest in the care system that reduce and redistribute UCDW.

-Duration: February 2024 – January 2026
+Duration: February 2024 – April 2026

-Implementation Area:
+Implementation Area: National Level

 Partner Organization: International Development Research Center (IDRC)